-- Administration of nourishing Ayurvedic herbs such as Ashwagandha (Withania somnifera), Vidari (Pueraria tuberose), Shatavari (Asparagus racemosus), Aloe Vera, Pomegranate and nuts.
+- Administration of nourishing Ayurvedic herbs such as ashwagandha (Withania somnifera), vidari (Pueraria tuberose), shatavari (Asparagus racemosus), and aloe vera; fruits like pomegranate; and nuts

 Ayurvedic Anti-Diabetic Herbs

-For internal usage, dry the seeds, powder them, and take 3 grams, twice daily with water or butter milk.
+Note: For internal usage, dry the seeds, powder them, and take 3 grams twice daily with water or butter milk.

-The medicinal qualities of fenugreek seeds are described in ayurvedic literature.
-In recent studies, it has been reported that the decoction of fenugreek seeds suppressed the urinary excretion of sugar and relieved symptoms of diabetes.
+The medicinal qualities of fenugreek seeds are described in Ayurvedic literature.
+In recent studies, it has been reported that the decoction of fenugreek seeds suppresses the urinary excretion of sugar and relieves symptoms of diabetes.1

-It contains trigonelline, and an alkaloid known to reduce blood sugar levels.
+It contains trigonelline, an alkaloid known to reduce blood sugar levels.